 Over your years as a homeowner, you’ll find yourself dealing with a litany of different crawl space problems.
 A first-year homeowner in a home that’s relatively new, however, may not have to deal with problems that threaten a home’s overall stability.
 Instead, new homeowners inspecting their crawl spaces may find themselves contending with some of the following problems:

-Mold and wood rot are not the same thing.
-Both forces, however, can have an immediate and dangerous impact on your home.
+Mold and wood rot may appear similar, but they’re actually quite different.
+Nonetheless, the pair will have an immediate and potentially dangerous impact on your home.